Effective Practices

 Develop a curriculum that engages students at all levels for each degree track

 - Use a consensus process among relevant faculty in your department and collaborating departments (see 1.B.ii above) to develop encompassing subject matter topics and professional skills for each degree track.
+See the section on How to Assess Student Learning at the Program Level for guidance on developing program-level student learning outcomes.

 - Consider an assessment structure in which all of your department’s degree tracks share some common and each degree track also has some specific outcomes.